-The bright colors of pink, orange, purple and blue pinwheels on the white background and sashed with yellow make this a tropical delight.
-Kris Neifield did the quilting.
-Carol says that breast cancer runs in her family and both her sister and Carol are breast cancer survivors and she is delighted to support Quilt For a Cause to raise money for research and assistance to women who battle breast and gynecologic cancers.
-Size 63 x 79 inches.
-Available Qty: 1
+Breast cancer runs in my family, and both my sister and I are breast cancer survivors.
+I am delighted to support Quilt for a Cause and their efforts to raise monies for research and assistance to women who battle breast and gynecological cancers.
+Size 35 x 42 inches.

 Comments are closed.